-Budgeted cost: £57,183
+Budgeted cost: £62901

 Activity Evidence that supports this approach Challenge number(s) addressed PSA to work with Business Manager to monitor attendance of pupils causing concern weekly, conducting home visits when parents out of contact.
 PSA to undertake parenting and family work to improve attendance and engagement.
-This success of the system is evidenced by attendance rates in line with national for the last two years.
-(Attendance in 2019-20 was 96.5% which is better that national figure from 2018-19 of 96.1% NB there is no comparison data available for 2019-2020 as yet).
-00 PSA involvement enables a more supportive approach to parents in tackling poor attendance.
+This success of the system is evi- denced by attendance rates in line with national for the last two years.
+(Attendance in 2019-20 was 96.5% which is better that national figure from2018-19 of 96.1% NB there is no comparison data available for 2019-2020 as yet).
+2 Business manager to attend Termly Targeted Support Meetings to look at increasing overall attendance in line with new DFE guidance.
+PSA involvement enables a more supportive approach to parents in tackling poor attendance.
 A restructured PSHE curriculum which will focus on life skills, emotional wellbeing, positive relationships and digital citizenship.
 Our aim is to develop a wider curriculum which will enhance pupils' exposure to stimulating life experiences and build cultural capital.
 We will support payment for activities, educational visits and residentials - this will ensure children have first-hand experience of learning opportunities outside the class room.
 Provision of a wide range of after school activities.
 Provision of weekly cookery sessions.
 According to the EEF, SEAL interventions have, on average, an identifiable and valuable impact on attitudes to learning and social relationships in school.
 They also have an average overall impact of four months' additional progress on attainment.
+5,6,8

-5,6,8 'Willington 30' - 30 experiences we believe our children should have by the time they leave at the end of Y6.
-Mr Littlefair to Lead PE sessions throughout the school.
+'Willington 30' - 30 experiences we believe our children should have by the time they leave at the end of Y6.
+Mr Littlefair to Lead PE ses- sions throughout the school.
 Provide a positive role model for pupils at break/lunch times.
 Health benefits of exercise and tackling high levels of obesity.
-Mental health and emotional wellbeing benefits of regular structured exercise.
-7 COVID break time system - 30 min structured activity breaks for classes on rota basis - classes will receive a minimum of 1 hour extra physical activity each week.
-PSA and staff to highlight children to be targeted to attend breakfast club to ensure they start the day positively, resulting in more progress academically.
-Breakfast clubs that offer pupils in primary schools a free and nutritious meal before school can boost their reading, writing and maths results by the equivalent of two months' progress over the course of a year, according to the results of a randomised controlled trial published by the EEF Nov'16 5,8 Nurture provision in place 3 afternoons per week to address attachment, regulating emotions and other issues impacting on wellbeing and consequently academic progress.
+Mental health and emotional wellbeing benefits of regular 7 We will retain the COVID break time system - 30 min structured activity breaks for classes on rota basis - classes will receive a minimum of 1 hour extra physical activity each week. structured exercise.
+PSA and staff to highlight chil- dren to be targeted to attend breakfast club to ensure they start the day positively, result- ing in more progress academi- cally.
+Breakfast clubs that offer pupils in primary schools a free and nutritious meal before school can boost their reading, writing and maths results by the equivalent of two months' progress over the course of a year, according to the results of a randomised controlled trial published by the EEF Nov'16 5,8 Nurture provision in place 4 af- ternoons per week to address attachment, regulating emo- tions and other issues impact- ing on wellbeing and conse- quently academic progress.
+Additional staff member re- cruited to facilitate this.
 Systems are now embedded in school and have a positive impact on pupil behaviour and performance across all areas of school life.
 We have had no fixed term exclusions for the past 4 academic years and feel this is strongly linked to the high levels of social/emotional support we provide.
 5,8

-Total budgeted cost: £145,850
+Total budgeted cost: £160,435